UK financial content marketing update

 This Content Marketing Institute report 2016 suggests businesses spent a higher average proportion of total marketing budget on content marketing in 2016 compared to the previous year, with 66% of respondents expecting their firm to increase its content marketing budget within the next 12 months.

-What’s more telling is that only 2% of the companies surveyed believe their own marketing strategies to be ‘highly effective’.
-Who’s getting it right?
+With that in mind, ho’s getting it right?
 Here are three of the best from the last 12 months.

 Barclays’ Premier Personalisation Film